-For the reasons described below, we believe that the notes should be characterized as "variable rate" notes for U.S. federal income tax purposes and we intend to treat the notes as such.
+Although not entirely free from doubt, we believe the notes should be characterized as "variable rate notes" for U.S. federal income tax purposes and we intend to treat the notes as such.
 For a summary of the material U.S. federal income tax consequences of owning variable rate notes, please see the description under the heading "United States Taxation - United States Holders - Original Issue Discount - Variable Rate Notes" in the accompanying prospectus supplement.